Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 2.4 Any samples, drawings, descriptive matter or advertising issued by Resolution, and any descriptions or illustrations contained in Resolution’s promotional printed matters, website, are issued or published for the sole purpose of giving an approximate idea of the Services described in them.
 They shall not form part of the Contract or have any contractual force.

-2.5 Any quotation given by Resolution shall only be valid for a period of 30 Business Days from its date of issue.
+2.5 Any Estimate given by Resolution shall only be valid for a period of 30 Business Days from its date of issue.

-2.6 All amounts quoted by Resolution under the Contract are exclusive of Value Added Tax as chargeable from time to time.3.
-Supply of Services
+2.6 All Service Fees are exclusive of Value Added Tax as chargeable from time to time.

 3.1 Resolution shall supply the Services to the Client in accordance with the Estimate in all material respects.

-3.2 Resolution shall use all reasonable endeavours to meet any performance dates specified in the Estimate or otherwise, but any such dates shall be estimates only.
+3.2 Resolution shall use all reasonable endeavours to meet any performance dates specified in the Estimate or otherwise for the provision of the Services, but any such dates shall be estimates only, and time shall not be of the essence for the purposes of this clause.

 3.3 Resolution shall have the right to make any changes to the Services which are necessary to comply with any applicable law, regulation, or which do not materially affect the nature or quality of the Services, and Resolution shall notify the Client in any such event.

-3.4 Resolution warrants to the Client that the Services will be provided using reasonable care and skill.4.
-Client’s obligations
+3.4 Resolution warrants to the Client that the Services will be provided using reasonable care and skill.

 4.1 The Client shall:

-4.1.1 ensure that the terms of the Estimate (and any information it provides) are complete and accurate;
+4.1.1 ensure that the terms of the Estimate (and any information it provides to Resolution in respect of the Contract) are complete and accurate;

 4.1.2 co-operate with Resolution in all matters relating to the Services;